Previously…

 CRAFTernoon

 Our CRAFT-y ladies had a very enjoyable afternoon, trying their hands at 'Pop-Up' card-making.
-It was great fun and there was some very beautiful results.
+It was great fun and there were some very beautiful results.

 October WI meeting : Astrology - does it work and, if so, how?